-ZIG/ZAG/ZINES creates, collects, and distributes zines* made by and for people who think differently, on subjects including neurodiversity, disability, and mental health/illness.
+ZIG/ZAG/ZINES was set up to create, collect, and distribute zines* made by and for people who think differently, on subjects including neurodiversity, disability, and mental health/illness.

-The ZIG/ZAG/ZINES collection is available for exhibition at community venues and festivals across the south west, alongside affordable zine-making workshops for non-profits and community groups.
+The ZIG/ZAG/ZINES collection appeared at various events, venues and festivals alongside affordable zine-making workshops for non-profits and community groups.

 *WTF is a zine?